Oprah responds to racist robocalls targeting her and Stacey Abrams

 Kemp and Abrams both condemned the calls.

-"These automated calls are being sent into homes just days before President Trump arrives, reminding voters exactly which political party is promoting a climate that champions this kind of vile, poisonous thinking," Abrams' press assistant Meredith Brasher added.
+"These automated calls are being sent into homes just days before President Trump arrives, reminding voters exactly which political party is promoting a climate that champions this kind of vile, poisonous thinking," Abigail Collazo, a spokeswoman for the Abrams campaign, added.
 Trump visited the state to campaign for Kemp on Sunday.

 Oprah, while leaning against exercise equipment in her Instagram video, said "we know what to do about that — vote tomorrow."